You’ve Fallen and Need Help Getting Back Up. Contact USClaimsMarch 21, 2018

 If you’re lucky, the recent cold snap left you with nothing worse than an unusually large home heating bill.
 If you weren’t as lucky, you might have been injured and considering legal action in a slip and fall accident lawsuit.

 Maybe it happened while you were out shopping.
 Maybe you were dropping your child off at school.
 Maybe you were keeping a professional appointment.
 In any of those scenarios, you could reasonably expect that the accessways to the building were safe to walk on.
 It’s likely that the facility management believed they were.

 Report the accident to the people in charge of the property.
-Try to obtain contact information for anyone who may have seen you fall.
+Try to obtain contact information for anyone who may have seen you slip and fall.
 In most cases it may be the best practice to call the police or paramedics to file a report and of course check you for any injury.
 If possible take photos of the accident scene and see your physician or other qualified medical professional as soon as possible.
 Finally, contact a personal injury attorney to seek legal action in a slip and fall accident lawsuit against those responsible for your injury.

 Your attorney will be in the best position to tell you whether you have a case and how long it might take to receive a judgment or settlement.
 In many cases, it can take months or even years.
 In the meantime, you still have bills to pay.
 If your injuries have impacted your ability to provide for yourself or your family, your next call should be to USClaims.

 At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
 USClaims only gets paid if a case is won or has reached a settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.